Vectreal/vectreal-core/packages/viewer/README.md

 ## Overview

 vctrl/viewer is a React component library for rendering and interacting with 3D models.
-It's part of the vectreal ecosystem and is designed to work seamlessly with the vctrl/hooks package for model loading and management.
+It's part of the [vectreal-core](https://github.com/vectreal/vectreal-core) ecosystem and is designed to work seamlessly with the [`@vctrl/hooks`](https://www.npmjs.com/package/@vctrl/hooks?activeTab=readme) package for model loading and management.

 ## Table of Contents